Chebyshev Accelerated Subspace Eigensolver for Pseudo-hermitian Hamiltonians: Abstract

 \section{Abstract}

-\rw{Studying the optoelectronic structure of materials can require the computation of up to several thousands of the smallest eigenpairs of a pseudo-hermitian Hamiltonian.} \rw{Iterative eigensolvers may be preferred over direct methods for this task since their complexity is a function of the desired fraction of the spectrum.
-In addition, they generally rely on highly optimized and scalable kernels such as matrix-vector multiplications that leverage the massive parallelism and the computational power of modern exascale systems.} \EDdone{not necessarily true.
-I think we should say it is a mix of complexity, portion of eigenspectrum and scalable kernels.} The \rw{\textit{Chebyshev Accelerated Subspace iteration Eigensolver} (ChASE)} is able to compute several thousands of the most extreme eigenpairs of \rw{dense} hermitian matrices with proven scalability over massive parallel accelerated clusters \cite{wu_advancing_2023}.
-This work presents an extension of ChASE to solve for a portion of the spectrum of pseudo-hermitian Hamiltonians as they appear in the treatment of excitonic materials.
-The new pseudo-hermitian solver achieves similar convergence and performance as the hermitian one\CRdone{This claim must be supported by a comparing with hermitian ChASE.
-We can compare our benchmarks with another paper on ChASE}.
-By exploiting the numerical structure and spectral properties of the Hamiltonian matrix, we propose an oblique variant of Rayleigh-Ritz projection featuring quadratic convergence of the Ritz-values with no explicit construction of the dual basis set.
+Studying the optoelectronic structure of materials can require the computation of several thousands of the smallest positive eigenpairs of a pseudo-hermitian Hamiltonian.
+Iterative eigensolvers may be preferred over direct methods for this task since their complexity is a function of the desired fraction of the spectrum.
+In addition, they generally rely on highly optimized and scalable kernels such as matrix-vector multiplications that leverage the massive parallelism and the computational power of modern exascale systems.
+The \textit{Chebyshev Accelerated Subspace iteration Eigensolver} (ChASE) is able to compute several thousands of the most extreme eigenpairs of dense hermitian matrices with proven scalability over massive parallel accelerated clusters \cite{wu_advancing_2023}.
+This work presents an extension of ChASE to solve for a portion of the \OLD{spectrum}smallest positive eigenpairs of pseudo-hermitian Hamiltonians as they appear in the treatment of excitonic materials.
+By exploiting the numerical structure and spectral properties of the Hamiltonian matrix, we preserve the characteristic positive-negative symmetry in the treatment of the eigenvectors and propose an oblique variant of Rayleigh-Ritz projection \OLD{featuring}that features quadratic convergence of the Ritz values with no explicit construction of the dual basis.
 Additionally, we introduce a parallel implementation of the recursive matrix-product operation appearing in the Chebyshev filter with limited amount of global communications.
-Our development is supported by a full numerical analysis and experimental tests.\CRdone{I think we can include applications beyond the BSE, maybe DFT?
-I will probably need some help for this part.} \CRdone{Can we get a little more punchy on the performance achievements of our method in the abstract?
-No need to cite the 2.5 PFLOPS, but something that teases a little more}
+Our development is supported by a full numerical analysis and experimental tests.